dell/terraform-provider-powerscale/docs/resources/synciq_replication_job.md

 page_title: "powerscale_synciq_replication_job Resource - terraform-provider-powerscale"
 subcategory: ""
 description: |-
+  The PowerScale SyncIQ ReplicationJob resource provides a means of managing replication jobs on PowerScale clusters.
-  Resource for managing SyncIQ ReplicationJob on PowerScale.
-This resource can be used to manually trigger the replication job to replicate data from source powerscale cluster to a target powerscale cluster.
+           This resource allows for the manual triggering of replication jobs to replicate data from a source PowerScale cluster to a target PowerScale cluster.
+           Note: The replication job is an asynchronous operation, and this resource does not provide real-time monitoring of the job's status.
+           To check the status of the job,please use the powerscalesynciqreplication_report datasource.
 ---

 # powerscale_synciq_replication_job (Resource)

+The PowerScale SyncIQ ReplicationJob resource provides a means of managing replication jobs on PowerScale clusters.
-Resource for managing SyncIQ ReplicationJob on PowerScale.
-This resource can be used to manually trigger the replication job to replicate data from source powerscale cluster to a target powerscale cluster.
+		 This resource allows for the manual triggering of replication jobs to replicate data from a source PowerScale cluster to a target PowerScale cluster.
+		 Note: The replication job is an asynchronous operation, and this resource does not provide real-time monitoring of the job's status.
+		 To check the status of the job,please use the powerscale_synciq_replication_report datasource.

 ## Example Usage